 Some of British Columbia’s most distinctive breweries make their homes on the Sunshine Coast.
 Persephone Brewing, named for Nick’s boat in The Beachcombers, CBC’s long-running TV show set in Gibsons, is based on a farm with four acres of hops that are harvested at the end of summer.
 Award-winning beers are poured in the tasting room where you can fill a growler to take outside to a picnic table right next to the outdoor pizza oven.
 Maybe plan to stay a while…

 Nearby is Tapworks Brewing Company, founded by three friends who wanted to make their brewery a community hub in the heart of Gibsons.
-And not too much farther down the Sunshine Coast Highway is The 101 Brewhouse & Distillery, a welcoming spot that offers craft beer, small batch spirits and locally inspired food.
+And not too much farther down the Sunshine Coast Highway is The 101 Brewhouse & Distillery, a welcoming spot that offers craft beer, small-batch spirits and locally inspired food.
 Sechelt is home to the Batch 44 Brewery & Kitchen, a new brewery founded by a family with a long history in the Sunshine Coast restaurant scene.
 Take your ale-venture to the air with FLIGHTS to FLIGHTS.
 This combination Ale and Air Tour introduces you to the Coast’s finest tasting rooms and tops it off with a majestic flight of Sechelt Inlet.